Hugh Masekela - Stimela (The Coal Train) (H. Masekela/Irving)

-We chose 'Stimela' because of the extreme dynamics and excellent quality of the recording.
-The band grooves like there is no tomorrow and the laid back performance forces the listener to ask: How can there be anything so laid back and yet so tight at the same time?
+We choose 'Stimela' because of the extreme dynamics and excellent quality of the recording.
+The band grooves like there was no tomorrow and the laid back performance forces the listener to ask: How can there be anything so laid back and yet so tight at the same time?

-As a live recording it is one of our favorites.
+As a live recording, it is one of our favourites.
 It is as if you are actually standing there in front of the band on that sunny afternoon at the Blues Alley.
 We like it very, very much.